-7a.7 The majority of the application site falls within an Area of Visual Separation between Haggs and Longcroft.
-Under this policy there is a general presumption against new development in order to prevent urban extensions that would lead to the coalescence of settlements.
+7a.9 The majority of the application site falls within an Area of Visual Separation between Haggs and Longcroft.
+Under this policy there is a general presumption against new development in order to prevent urban extension that would lead to the coalescence of settlements.
 This Area of Visual Separation is considered to be effective as it is predominantly open in character with limited housing.
-It is therefore considered that there is no justification for the proposed development within the terms of this policy and that it is contrary to this policy.
+It is therefore considered that there is no justification for the proposed development and that it is not absolutely necessary within the terms of this policy.
+Accordingly it is contrary to this policy.